 • A public library is the beating heart of its community, where people of all ages, socioeconomic statuses, schooling, and languages have equal access to unfettered information, entertainment, and education.

-• Library branches nearest Tacoma’s Hilltop neighborhood were closed in 2011.
-Tacoma has since overall disinvested in library services for less affluent and more diverse communities like Hilltop, where 20% of households live in poverty, compared to 14% in Tacoma and 10% in Pierce County.
+• Since library branches nearest Tacoma’s Hilltop neighborhood were closed in 2011, Tacoma has overall disinvested in library services for less-affluent and more-diverse communities like Hilltop—where 20% of households live in poverty, compared to Tacoma’s overall average of 14% and Pierce County’s 10%.

 • Tacoma’s library system is operating at a lower level of service than its peers.